CenterForOpenScience/osf-archive-utility/README.md

      affiliated institutions.
   - logs.json
     - A list of all that registrations logs.
+  - schema_responses.json
+    - A list of all the registration's schema responses.
+  - registration_schema.json
+    - A copy of the registration schema which the registration is responding to.
   - datacite.xml
     - This contains the datacite's metadata for the DOI corresponding to that registration,